Pavelbure34/Jazznote/README.md

+This is my personal project called Jazz Note.
+I aim to review Jazz albums of my choice monthly in this project.
+I plan to launch this blog.
+Until then this code is public.
+This project is made with React, Bootstrap, React-Bootstrap, SASS, and React-fontawesome.
+The stock images in this project are from unsplash.com.
-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+It was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-This project is Jazz review blog.

 ## Available Scripts